carpentries/instructor-training/_episodes/16-motivation.md

 - "Don't teach or learn alone."
 - "Belief that competence comes with practice improves learning outcomes."
 - "Measures taken to improve accessibility aid everyone."
+- "Measures taken to make learning more inclusive aid everyone."
 ---

 In order for learners to step out into new and familiar terrain, they will